Umm Kulthum bint Uqba: Marriage

 She then married Zubayr ibn al-Awwam, whom she "disliked" because he had "some harshness towards women."
 She asked him for a divorce, but he refused.
 So "she pestered him while he was doing wudu for the prayer, and he divorced her with a single divorce."
 She then left the room and gave birth to their daughter Zaynab, which immediately ended her 'iddah.
 When Zubayr heard, he complained, "She tricked me, may Allah trick her!"
 Muhammad advised him to "propose to her again," but Zubayr replied: "She will never come back to me."

 Her third husband was Abd al-Rahman ibn Awf.
-She bore him six children: Muhammad, Ibrahim, Hamid (or Humayd), Ismail, Hamida and Amat ar-Rahman.
+They had six children: Muhammad, Ibrahim, Hamid (or Humayd), Ismail, Hamida and Amat ar-Rahman.
 This marriage lasted over twenty years, until Abd al-Rahman's death in 653/654.

 On being widowed, Umm Kulthum married Amr ibn al-'As, but she died only one month later.